 - Quality of care

 Genetics are also beyond your control.
-Some hamsters will have inherited genes from their parent and grandparents that help them to live a long life, while other hamsters will have inherited genes that lead to shorter life spans.
+Some hamsters will have inherited genes from their parent and grandparents that help them to live a long life, while other hamsters will have inherited genes that lead to a shorter lifespan.
 Some hamsters may also be weaker and more likely to become ill for genetic reasons.

 You can help your hamster live longer by: